Plnt/lightning-lizards/README.md

               point of view
   - tchatzimichos: Lightweight password storage and management set of tools
   - jkrupa: Quick overview of [ESP8266](https://github.com/esp8266/esp8266-wiki/wiki) SoC
+  - mmarek: Photos of Exchange program trip to Beijing

 <h2><a name="contributing">Contributing</a></h2>